ACMESDS/enum/README.md

 ENUM provides simple enumerators:

-	Copy(src,tar)  		// shallow copy src to tar Copy(src,tar,key)  // deep copy src to tar Each(opts,cb) 		// enumerate opts with callback cb( n, opts[n], isLast )
+	Copy(src,tar)  		// shallow copy src to tar Each(opts,cb) 		// enumerate opts with callback cb( n, opts[n], isLast )

-If a deep copy key (e.g. ".") is specified, src keys treated as keys into the target thusly:
+If a deep copy is required:

+	Copy(src,tar,key)  // deep copy src to tar

+src keys index the target thusly (with key = "."):

 	{
 		A: value,			// sets target[A] = value